twentyOne2x/attnmarkets/README.md

    * LPs that they'll get sustained profits for a quantified risk.
 * Legal.
 Projects like MetaDAO seem innovative on that dimension, likely we'll have to innovate here too.

-The above four elements are required to increase TVL sustainably, for `attnUSD` to be listed on DeFi protocols (e.g. Kamino) and become a prime asset for portfolio construction (treasuries, funds, vault curators, yield farmers).
+The above elements are required to increase TVL sustainably, for `attnUSD` to be listed on DeFi protocols (e.g. Kamino) and become a prime asset for portfolio construction (treasuries, funds, vault curators, yield farmers).